 It is often desirable to construct a confidence interval for a parameter estimate in statistical inferences.
-Using the bootci function, you can use bootstrapping to obtain a confidence interval.
-The confidence interval for the lsat and gpa data is computed as:
+Using the bootci function, you can use bootstrapping to obtain a confidence interval for the lsat and gpa data.

 Therefore, a 95% confidence interval for the correlation coefficient between LSAT and GPA is [0.33 0.94].
 This is strong quantitative evidence that LSAT and subsequent GPA are positively correlated.
 Moreover, this evidence does not require any strong assumptions about the probability distribution of the correlation coefficient.